 Russia, unlike the European states, has very extensive experience in military exercises and military construction in the Arctic.
 Indeed, almost the entire Arctic coast of Eurasia is controlled by our country, therefore, the Northern Sea Route cannot but pass through the territorial waters of the Russian Federation.
 The Northern Fleet of the Russian Navy, Aerospace Forces, Ground Forces - all types of the Armed Forces of the Russian Federation annually hone their skills in the Arctic.

 Against this background, France’s creation of a new Arctic helicopter, although it makes one somewhat wary, is nothing more.
 Russia has enough strength and capabilities to protect its interests in the Arctic.
-But there is one very big “but” - our country now has the maximum advantages in the northern seas, while the Arctic spaces are ice-bound and it is impossible to operate in the North Ocean without the powerful icebreaking fleet, which only Russia has.
-The personnel of the majority of the armies participating in the North Atlantic Alliance does not have the proper level of combat training for operations in the Arctic conditions, and this is not only about the ground forces, but also about paratroopers, marines, special forces, which in the event of a conflict will have to take on the main the load of military operations in the Arctic latitudes.
+But there is one very big “but” - our country has maximum advantages in the northern seas now, while the Arctic spaces are ice-bound and operate in the North Ocean without a powerful icebreaker fleetwhich only one Russia possesses is impossible.
+The personnel of the majority of the armies participating in the North Atlantic Alliance do not have the proper level of combat training for operations in the Arctic conditions, and this is not only about the ground forces, but also about paratroopers, marines, special forces, which in the event of a conflict will have to take on the main the load of military operations in the Arctic latitudes.

 With further climate change due to global warming, the situation may change.
 The ices have long been the defenders of the northern borders of Russia, but their melting may lead to the possibility of ice-free shipping in the Arctic seas.
 Moreover, warships of foreign countries will be able to freely operate in the Arctic seas.
 It is the distant prospect associated with warming that carries increased risks for our country.